Diskmaster/ModernPrecombines/MANUAL.md

 You have two options at this point.
 One: Use the Copy Version Control info script on your plugin and copy from the source .esm files if you haven't made any new records.
 This is required for the purposes of the Creation Kit to correctly grab all the records for the purposes of our work.
 All records must have a valid date and cannot be showing None.
 Turn off the "only show conflicts" right click filter if you can't find them.
 The alternative is to simply load the plugin in the creation kit, and save after it finishes loading.

 Now, to actually generate precombines through the command line.
 (By the way, I personally use Con Emu for this, but any command line or Powershell will work for this purpose.)
 The typical command line is:
-[note: code tags] CreationKit.patched.exe or CreationKit.exe (CKFixes only currently recognizes the second name, keep this in mind if you patched the EXE) -GeneratedPrecombined:pluginname.esp clean all
+[note: code tags] CreationKit.patched.exe or CreationKit.exe (CKFixes only currently recognizes the second name, keep this in mind if you have patched the EXE) -GeneratedPrecombined:pluginname.esp clean all
 Now that above command line can be changed a bit as follows: clean or filtered (Clean mode generates like the base game and DLC while drastically reducing the filesize compared to the filtered mode which is equivalent to the Creation Kit's Graphical User Interface.), and ints or exts or all [note: Verify this, going off memory] (Tells the command line which group to build, useful if you have less ram to work with.
 There's also something about sets, but I don't have the information on that at the moment. [note: Research]) A note here.
 If you aren't using CK Fixes, you cannot have spaces in your plugin name.

 If successful, you'll see the CreationKit start to load the plugin and go through a long process.
 CK Fixes users should look at the attached log window for what it's actually doing, those not using it can just review the log generated.
 Depending on the plugin size, this will take a while.
 A typical Previs Repair Pack build at this stage takes two hours, and that's the entire game with my somewhat powerful machine.
 Don't touch the CK window or anything related to it.
 It will close on it's own when it's finished, presuming it doesn't spit out an error code of some sort.
 If you get such a thing, check the consistency of your plugin.
 Common problems are missing meshes or internal plugin information related as such.